 For many patients, the most frustrating part about replacement teeth is how they feel.
 Traditional methods for retaining dental prosthetics come with negative aspects.
 Dental implants remove many of these frustrations.

-We can permanently retain your prosthetic, including a dental bridge, a partial denture, All on 4, and even a full denture, to implants, which serve as solid posts, that we surgically place in your jaw.
+We can permanently secure your prosthetic, including a dental bridge, a partial or complete denture, and even a full arch, to dental implants, which serve as solid posts that we surgically place in your jaw.
 This process will allow you to have replacement teeth that function much closer to your natural teeth.
 You can chew your normal diet without appliances rocking back and forth in your mouth, or worry of them coming loose.

 What are dental implants?